Consumer Advisory Panel

 Ray Allen, Deputy Chair

 Ray is in his 60’s, and has moved on from his working career.
-He don’t use the word retired and prefers to describe himself as ‘getting on with life’.
+He doesn’t use the word retired and prefers to describe himself as ‘getting on with life’.
 He spent almost his entire working career in the commercial property industry with the last 20 years in property related investment banking and funds management.
 He resisted all invitations to ‘suit-up’ and return to the boardroom.
 Ray believes there is so much else to be done.
 He ascribes to a doctrine of enabling.
 He’s a very keen follower of the performing arts, with a particular leaning to opera and classical music.
 With a personal commitment to engaging youth with opera he assists the students and staff of a regional Conservatorium of Music to stage an annual, full opera production involving young people.
 A few years back, Ray was diagnosed with prostate cancer and subsequently had a radical prostatectomy.
 He said it was certainly a life changer and so far so good.
 He doesn’t shy away from talking about the disease, its diagnosis, consequences, and management.
 His involvement over the past few years with ANZUP has been a great opportunity to channel his experience to help others and to increase community awareness and encourage participation in valuable clinical trials.

 Mr Joe Esposito is a Melbourne based director who has recently established a business consultancy practice, Grumentum Capital Pty Ltd. For 8 years until 2020, he owned and operated a BOQ (Bank of Queensland) branch in the inner city suburb of Collingwood.
 He has had over 20 years experience in corporate banking in Australia and New Zealand.
 Between 2003 and 2006 he was the CEO of ASX listed Jetset Travelworld Limited.